cstoquer/pixelbox/README.md

 ### Assets

 Pixebox automatically load all assets at startup, before executing the game code.
-All supported files you put inside the `assets/` directory will in an object `assets`.
+All supported files added inside the `assets/` directory will be available in the `assets` global object.
 The structure follow the structure of the directory.
-For instance, the file file located in `assets/sprites/player.png` will be accessible with
+For instance, the file file located in `assets/sprites/player.png` will be accessible with `assets.sprites.player`.
-`assets.sprites.player`.

 Supported files includes:
  - images (`.png`, `.jpg`)